Technical Air Intelligence Unit: Post-war operations

 Technical Air Intelligence Units operated in Japan after the end of the war, shifting from tactical intelligence to post-hostilities investigations.
-General Hap Arnold ordered the preservation of four of every type of aircraft one of each for the USAAF, USN, RAF and museum collections.
+General Hap Arnold ordered the preservation of four of every type of aircraft.
 By the end of 1945 these were collected together at Yokohama Naval Base.
 One hundred and fifteen aircraft were shipped to the United States, with 73 going to the Army and 42 to the Navy.
 However, lack of funds, storage space and interest meant that only six aircraft were restored, flown and evaluated by the Army and only two by the Navy.
 Eventually, 46 complete aircraft were sent to various museums while the rest were scrapped.
 By early 1946 ATAIU-SEA in Singapore had collected 64 Japanese Army and Navy aircraft, most in flyable condition, for shipment to the UK.
 However, lack of shipping space prevented this operation and only four eventually arrived in England to be put in display in museums.